ronaldbosma/call-apim-with-managed-identity/demos/demo.md

    - Returns the response from the protected API

 1. [ServiceCollectionExtensions.cs](https://github.com/ronaldbosma/call-apim-with-managed-identity/blob/main/src/functionApp/FunctionApp/ServiceCollectionExtensions.cs) - The `RegisterDependencies` extension method configures the dependency injection container.
 It:
+   - Registers `DefaultAzureCredential` as a singleton `TokenCredential` implementation
    - Registers the `AzureCredentialsAuthorizationHandler` as a scoped service
    - Configures an HttpClient named "apim" with the API Management gateway URL
    - Adds the `AzureCredentialsAuthorizationHandler` to the HttpClient pipeline using `AddHttpMessageHandler`